 Amtrak's brand is solidified by presenting a consistent look across our services.
-Signage on our trains must reflect our brand's tone (contemporary, welcoming, genuine) and maintain a consistent, professional look aboard all Amtrak trains.
-Conductors, Assistant Conductors and Onboard Service employees must carry signs specific to the trains they are working.
+Signage on our trains must reflect our brand's tone (contemporary, welcome, genuine) and maintain a consistent, professional look aboard all Amtrak trains.
+Employees must carry signs specific to the service they are working.